Skip to contents

 plot(fit, parameter = "weightfunction", prior = TRUE)

-and the posterior estimate of the regression relationship between the standard errors and effect sizes by setting parameter = "PET-PEESE".
+We can also inspect the posterior estimate of the regression relationship between the standard errors and effect sizes by setting parameter = "PET-PEESE".

 plot(fit, parameter = "PET-PEESE", prior = TRUE)